-If I am a mature age (Non-Year 12) applicant, will you consider my VCE results?
+If I am a mature-age (Non-Year 12) applicant, will you consider my VCE results?

 When considering your application we take into account your life experience, working and volunteer experience, and the further study and training you may have completed.
 If you have completed no further study since VCE (or equivalent), your VCE results are what will be considered as the most recent in your study history.
 VCE results are made accessible to our admissions office through VTAC, and can also be accessed for direct applications.

 If you are worried about your VCE results not reflecting your full capability as a student, don't worry.
-We consider your application based on your ability to succeed in you studies, not on your ATAR.
+We consider your application based on your ability to succeed in your studies, not on your ATAR.
 We can help you assess if you meet entry prerequisites and can assist you to bridge the gap if you need to brush up your study skills.